codeMonkeyHopeful/movie-sync/README.md

 - Deduplicate files in a directory using [`rdfind`](https://github.com/paulharry/rdfind) with optional dry-run and logging
 - Sync files **to** or **from** a remote server using `rsync` with optional dry-run, sudo on remote, background execution, and logging
+- **NEW**: Automatically delete original files after successful transfer (with smart failure detection)
+- **NEW**: Intelligent transfer analysis - only deletes files that were successfully transferred
 - All functionality combined in a single interactive script
 - Logging for both deduplication and sync controlled by a single `--log` CLI flag